Back to index

 async upgrade(req) {

-const isAuthorized = await yourOwnAuthMethod(req); // e.g. check jwt
+const user = await yourOwnAuthMethod(req); // e.g. check jwt

 // deny unauthorized connections